Holidays in St. Valentin auf der Haide

 A bit of history

 In the Middle Ages, rather in 1140, there was founded the still existing hospice St. Voltn as place of refuge for hikers and travellers.
 If you are interested in history and culture, you should also stroll through the alleys of Dörfl-Munteplair, the oldest part of St. Valentin, which probably was settled already in Roman times.

 Sports around the lake

 The wonderful lake undoubtedly ranks among the main attractions of St. Valentin auf der Haide in Vinschgau.
 It attracts not only nature lovers and strollers, but also anglers and in winter even snow kiting fans.
 Moreover, there are several popular Nordic walking paths going through the environs of the about 90 hectare large lake.

 During the cold winter months there is the valley station of the skiing area Haideralm next to the village.
 It belongs to the ski carousel Ortler Skiarena, reaches a height of 2,200 meters and offers pleasant and manageable slopes for the whole family.
-The neighboring skiing areas of Schöneben and Nauders complete the winter sport offer.
+The neighbouring skiing areas of Schöneben and Nauders complete the winter sport offer.